 The manager status can be activated and deactivated from the Manage Managers Type page.
 Use the checkmark in the Active column for this purpose.
 Switch the checkbox from unchecked to checked (grey to green) to activate the status, or from checked to unchecked (green to grey) to deactivate it.

 When the status of the manager type is deactivated, its organizational chart is hidden in the platform, but the associations are kept in the database.
-Press the ellipsis icon at the end of the manager type row to edit the details or to delete it.
+Press the ellipsis icon at the end of the manager type row to edit the details or delete it.

 Associating Users to Managers